eti-yen/BlackjackAI/README.md

 the tables found both in the linked pages and on Wikipedia, detailing the most mathematically advantageous moves in all possible situations.

+We also have an "Advanced" card counting AI that deviates from Basic Strategy following certain card counts.
+This was mostly based on the so-called "Illustrious 18" and "Fab 4" charts found at https://wizardofodds.com/games/blackjack/card-counting/high-low/ and https://www.casinonewsdaily.com/blackjack-guide/illustrious-18/.
+Of note is that this is the only AI that will sometimes take insurance.

 ## Notes

 - To get a good read on the AI's skill, it is recommended to let it play a large number of hands.
 Something